 It was in 2014 that my former Canadian client told everyone on the team that we were invited to go to Montreal, Canada to meet the whole team.
-I was shocked with the news and got excited because I’ve never been to Canada.
+I was shocked by the news and got excited because I’ve never been to Canada.
 I was the only Filipino on the team, and the rest were Canadian, American, British and Romanian.
 Meeting time was at 10 AM Canadian.
 Everyone was so chatty except me because I was the silent one in the group although they encouraged me to speak and talk about my day and the Philippines.

 Related Article: South Korea Visa Refusal – It’s Heartbreaking But Time to Move On